 Jenni has a BS in Health and Wellness and a MS in Health Education.

 She loves working in the library because she has always believed that knowledge should be available to all people.
 She believes in intellectual freedom and the right to read.
 Here, she gets to promote literacy and take part in individuals’ lives as they learn and grow.

 Jenni also is a self-described young adult (true inner age of 15)!
 She is a role playing geek, a pop culture fiend (from Avengers to Zombies and to much in between to list), a nature and poetry lover, and a maker of fun with natural clown-ability.
 Someday she will write and illustrate her own book of the nonsensical for the masses.

 Erin Bohm: Youth Services Manager and Children’s Librarian

-Erin was born and raised in Ontario, Canada, and attended university in Victoria, British Columbia where she was awarded a degree in Cultural Anthropology and Environmental Studies.
-Arriving in Montezuma County thirteen years ago marked her transition from working as wilderness guide and environmental educator to a new career in experiential education, curriculum development and education consulting.
-She has worked with many local organizations such as Montezuma School to Farm Project, Montezuma Land Conservancy, Bear Smart, Manna Soup Kitchen, Southwest Open School, Crow Canyon and The Juniper School as well as national organizations such as the National Farm to School Network, Life Lab and The Edible Schoolyard.
+Erin was born and raised in Ontario, Canada, and attended university in Victoria, British Columbia where she gained a degree in Cultural Anthropology and Environmental Studies.
+Arriving in Montezuma County thirteen years ago marked her transition from working as wilderness guide and environmental educator to a new career in garden education, curriculum development and education consulting.

 Julia Whelihan: Substitute Staff/ Materials Processor